 In recent years, we have taken actions to shift our business mix to a higher proportion of commercial business, where we believe we will continue to have opportunities to achieve profitable, sustainable long-term growth.
 We are executing state-specific strategies that include accelerating growth in states where we see opportunities for profitable growth and reducing exposures in states we have targeted for profit improvement.
 While we expect to place greater emphasis on commercial growth for the foreseeable future, we desire to maintain a profitable book of personal business to provide enhanced stability across our product portfolio and increase our brand value to our independent agents.
 We commenced a phased rollout of new personal lines products in the fourth quarter of 2021.
 These products feature various coverage enhancements, modernized rating methodology, enhanced pricing segmentation, application of predictive analytical models and utilization of third-party data to augment pricing and risk selection.
-We implemented a new personal lines agency portal and the rating, underwriting and policy issuance capabilities necessary to support the launch in the ten states where Donegal Mutual and our insurance subsidiaries offer personal lines.
-The portal and systems are now live in nine of the ten states in which our insurance subsidiaries offer personal lines, and we plan to complete the rollout of the new personal lines products in the remaining state in the first half of 2023.
+We implemented a new personal lines agency portal and the rating, underwriting and policy issuance capabilities necessary to support the launch in the ten states where Donegal Mutual and our insurance subsidiaries offer personal lines, and we plan to complete the rollout of the new personal lines products in the remaining state in the first half of 2023.
 Due to ongoing inflationary pressures on loss costs, we will carefully manage personal lines premium growth in 2023, and our insurance subsidiaries plan to continue implementing premium rate increases throughout the year.